CerisWhite/CrAnberry/README.md

 # Notes

 The image will not be mounted Read-Write, like AROC did.
+With Android 9, it's impossible to mount an image read-write period.
+While you can change the config.json to tell it to mount the image read-write, the directory `/opt/google/containers/android/rootfs/root` will remain read-only regardless and cannot be remounted rw.
-Changing the arc properties to mount the system read-write completely trashes the image for some reason.
-You can make changes to the image by removing the symlink, rebooting, mounting the image rw, making the changes, then replacing the symlink and rebooting again, like so:
+You can make changes to a cranberry image by removing the symlink, rebooting, mounting the image manually, making the changes, then replacing the symlink and rebooting again, like so:

 `sudo rm /opt/google/containers/android/system.raw.img`